-- 1. Assure the complainant that an objective examination of the allegation will be undertaken immediately. - 2.
-Advise the person alleged to be responsible that an allegation of harassment has been lodged. - 3.
-Interview the complainant and the person(s) alleged to be responsible as soon as possible. - 4.
-Interview any witnesses. - 5.
-Document clearly and completely all findings. - 6.
-Render a decision as soon as possible and advise the parties of any action to be taken. - 7.
-Ensure that all information concerning the case is kept confidential. - 8.
+- 1. Assure the complainant that an objective examination of the allegation will be undertaken immediately.
+Interview the complainant within eight (8) days - 2.
+Advise the person alleged to be responsible that an allegation of harassment has been lodged.
+Interview the person(s) alleged to be responsible within twelve (12) days. - 3.
+Interview any witnesses within sixteen (16) days. - 4.
+Document clearly and completely all findings. - 5.
+Render a decision within sixty (60) days and advise the parties of any action to be taken. - 6.
+Ensure that all information concerning the case is kept confidential. - 7.
 Complainants and respondents shall be provided with representation during all investigative interviews or at any other time during the proceedings.
-For bargaining unit members the above shall be interpreted to mean Union representation.
+For bargaining unit members the above shall be interpreted to mean representation from the Union Civil Rights Committee.